Lake Barrine, Queensland: Geography

+The locality is bounded to west by Congo Creek.

+The lake and surrounding area is part of the Crater Lakes National Park.
+There is some rural residential housing in the south of the locality, with the land use in the rest of the locality being grazing on native vegetation.

+The Gillies Range Road (also known as Gillies Highway) enters the locality from the north-east (Danbulla), passes west of the lake, and then exits the locality to the south-east (Yungaburra / Lake Eacham).

 History

 In the 1880s, there was logging of the rainforest timbers.
 However, concern about the potential loss of large kauri and cedar pines near the lake led to the establishment of a scenic reserve in 1888 to protect the trees.
 In 1920, George and Margaret Curry established a tourism business with lake cruises and a tea house.
 The completion of the Cairns Range Road (now known as the Gillies Highway) from Gordonvale to Atherton in 1926 provided much better access to the area for tourists.
 In 1934, the Queensland Government created the Lake Barrine National Park.